Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 \subsection{Empirical Evaluation}

 We now show how our results from \cref{sec:benchmarks} could be used in combination with mappings to epsilon values proposed in \cref{sec:priv-util}.
 To illustrate the applicability of our approach, we adopt a representative example from the \textit{privacy level perception} task.
-This example serves to show how our method can be operationalized in practice.
+This example serves to show how our method can be operationalised in practice.
 Importantly, the proposed framework is not limited to this specific task; it can be extended to other tasks by incorporating stimuli-or user-based information, thereby enhancing its generalizability across various privacy-sensitive applications.

-We apply the state-of-the-art personalised differential privacy (PDP) mechanisms from \cite{jorgensen2015conservative} for privacy budgets $\varepsilon$ determined with our mapping functions from \cref{sec:priv-util}.
-Recall that \cite{jorgensen2015conservative} is originally used with randomly chosen $\varepsilon$.
+We apply the state-of-the-art personalised differential privacy (PDP) mechanisms for privacy budgets $\varepsilon$ determined with our mapping functions from \cref{sec:priv-util}.
+We employ the existing PDP methods without modification to their core mechanisms.
+The only alteration involves replacing the randomly generated privacy-level inputs ($\varepsilon$) commonly used in prior work with user-specified privacy preferences inferred from gaze.
+This allows for a more realistic and user-informed evaluation of PDP behaviour while preserving the original algorithmic structure.
 For our comparison, we use different common tasks from data analysis and machine learning tasks, which we want to describe briefly next.

 \paragraph{Benchmarks} Our evaluation uses the same benchmarks as Jorgensen et al. \cite{jorgensen2015conservative} to evaluate PDP mechanisms for search analytics, e.g. count query for the number of documents that participants searched for, median and minimum queries for attention allocation (number of fixations) per stimulus.
 Once a $\varepsilon$-value is determined, either randomly by \cite{jorgensen2015conservative} or by applying our method on the user's gaze data, a trusted data analyst receives the data and the $\varepsilon$ values, then adds suitable noise to query results and publishes the aggregate statistics.
 In addition to these classical data analysis benchmarks, we also evaluate PDP mechanisms for machine learning tasks, namely, search intention prediction, using the default models and parameters of \cite{jorgensen2015conservative, boenisch2023have, boenisch2022individualized} (cf. \cref{sec:related_work}).